TRAFFIC, WEATHER, ROAD WORK, TRANSIT: Monday info

 ROAD WORK

--Street work for the Alki Standby Generator Project enters a new phase, centered at 64th/Beach Drive – details and maps are here, along with what’s next.
+-In South Alki, street work for the Alki Standby Generator Project is in its next phase, centered at 64th/Beach Drive – details and maps are here, along with what’s next.

 TRANSIT TODAY